 These new genetically modified strains of C. elegans made all of the researchers’ subsequent image studies and computer programming work possible.

 Researchers identified individual neurons in 311 worms in total, about 10 worms for each of the 35 neuron groups, and measured the distances and relative positions between pairs of neurons in the microscopy images.

 Although neurons were known to shift within each worm, no one expected the neurons to have different “home base” locations in different individuals.
-The positions of the central cell body of some neurons can vary by more than 0.02 millimeter between different animals, a significant distance for an animal only 1-millimeter long.
+The positions of the central cell body of some neurons can vary by more than 0.02 millimeters between different animals, a significant distance for an animal only 1-millimeter long.